Christmas is around the corner and it’s a perfect chance to learn some Italian vocabulary.

 Presepe can be very big, with lots of statues, houses, and little details, but in its basic form it requires five statues: Giuseppe, Maria, il bambino – which is usually placed in its crib at Christmas – il bue e l’asinello (Joseph, Mary, the child, the ox, and the little donkey).

 Another very popular Christmas tradition is that of the presepe vivente, which is a living nativity scene, a recreation of the time when Christ was born.
 They usually do not only represent just the nativity scene, but they also recreate the atmosphere of a rural village, with people wearing costumes and artisans working at their trades.
-Such presepi viventi can be found most everywhere in Italy and they usually last until Christmas Eve.
+Such presepi viventi can be found almost everywhere in Italy and they usually last until Christmas Eve.

-Something which is quite common these days, here in Italy, are the mercatini di Natale (Christmas markets).
+Something which is quite common these days, here in Italy, is the mercatini di Natale (Christmas markets).
 In the past, they were a tradition of northern Italy only, nowadays they have become so popular that they can be found in a lot of Italian cities.
 People go there to buy their regali di Natale (Christmas presents), to enjoy l’atmosfera di Natale (the Christmas atmosphere) and drink some vin brulè (mulled wine).

 Christmas presents, here in Italy, are brought by Babbo Natale (Santa Claus) or Gesù Bambino (Baby Jesus Christ), but in some areas, Puglia especially, presents are also brought by San Nicola (Saint Nicholas), while in some northern regions it’s Santa Lucia (Saint Lucy) who brings the presents.
 San Nicola arrives on the night of December 5th, while Santa Lucia delivers her gifts on the night of December 12th.